borntofrappe/borntofrappe/README.md

 ## Day 2: playground

 With solid foundations, the attention moves to the design of the website.
 I have a [playground repository](https://github.com/borntofrappe/playground) in which I intend to describe the style and build individual components.
 The goal is to then include the decisions made in said repo in the structure set up with SvelteKit.

+## Day n: Catch-up

+Following considerable progress in the playground repo, I set out to implement the changes to the production website.

+### Meta

+Starting from the `<head>` of the document.